game-de-it/plumOS-GKD/README_EN.md

 - Emulationstation and gmenu2x can be used as frontends
   - To switch from ES to Gmenu2x, press the SELECT button and run "GO LOVELYCHILD"
   - To switch from Gmenu2x to ES, run the "ES" icon in the Setting section
-- HDMI output is available
+- HDMI output is available(Bubble)
   - Plug or unplug the HDMI cable while the power is off
 - The SD1 side is formatted with EXT4, so use sftp over wifi for file transfer or format SD2 with fat32 (exFAT)
 - SSH and sftp connection accounts: